stackforge/fuel-docs/pages/user-guide/2000-deploy-new-environment.rst

 Select the storage backend for :ref:`cinder-term`:

 - If you select "Default",
-  then the Local Volumes over iSCSI are used as the backend for Cinder.
+  then the Local Volumes over iSCSI are used as the backend for Cinder;
+  this must be configured on the :ref:`settings-storage-ug` screen.
+  You must also allocate Cinder LVM volumes on the :ref:`assign-roles-ug` screen.
 - If you select "Ceph",
-  you must assign at least two nodes as Ceph-OSD nodes.
+  you must assign at least two nodes as Ceph-OSD nodes on the :ref:`assign-roles-ug` screen and select "Ceph RBD for volumes (Cinder" on the :ref:`settings-storage-ug` screen.

 Select the storage backend for :ref:`glance-term`: